Tuberous Sclerosis Complex

 Skin lesions, including those found on the face, body and nails, are found in almost all individuals with TSC.
 The earliest sign may be white skin patches (hypomelanotic macules), which are best seen under ultraviolet light.
 As a child grows older, a characteristic facial rash across the nose and cheeks may appear.

-Clinical diagnosis of TSC is based on a careful physician exam in combination with imaging of the brain, heart and kidneys.
+Clinical diagnosis of TSC is based on a careful physical exam in combination with imaging of the brain, heart and kidneys.
 The physician will carefully examine the skin for the wide variety of skin lesions, often using an ultraviolet light called a Wood’s lamp which may be useful for finding skin features that can be hard to see on infants or individuals with pale skin.

-There is no single clinical feature absolutely specific to the condition.
+There is no single clinical feature specific to the condition.
 In addition, many features of TSC, such as seizures and developmental delay, are seen in individuals without TSC.
 Therefore, a constellation of features is necessary for the diagnosis, and an increasing number of features make the clinical suspicious of TSC more likely.
 Please refer to for a summary of the clinical and genetic diagnostic criteria: http://www.tsalliance.org/pages.aspx?content=10.

 Recently, genetic testing for TSC has become more readily available, and a positive genetic test can be considered diagnostic.